familyofhope/website/pages/photos.md

       caption: One of the homes from where the boys have come from.
     - image_url: g2/gallery-home-2.jpg
       caption: Another one of the homes from where the boys have come from.
-    - image_url: g2/gallery-jackline-bio.jpg
+    - image_url: staff/gallery-jackline-bio.jpg
-      caption: This is the Jackline from when she was selling glue.
+      caption: This is Jackline back when she was selling glue.
-    - image_url: g2/gallery-jackline-2.jpg
-      caption: Jackline is now the cook at Family of Hope.
     - image_url: g2/gallery-boy-in-ditch.jpg
     - image_url: g2/gallery-boy-walking.jpg
     - image_url: g2/gallery-glue-alley.jpg